Beers with Max Podcast, Episode 83: Looking at the Long Game

 Max: No, we have hills and slush.

 Richard: So, all of those- there are all of these girls posting about Tiger King like, ‘This gay dude got two straight guys, I can’t even find one!’
 Like, you’re missing the point he had cocaine and tigers!

 Max: Meth, to be specific.
 Don’t try it with cocaine, you’ll fail!
 Don’t ask me how I know, but I’m pretty sure there’s something to do with meth.
 Anyway, digression.
 Back to progress, regularly scheduled program.

 Richard: Progress, um, oh yeah, so virtual, right?
 People can work from wherever they want, right?
 And so part of that, what?
 Part of it?
 All of it.
 I’m a selfish person.
-I want the ability to be able to travel, work remote from anywhere in the world with Wi-Fi.
+I want the ability to be able to travel, work remotely from anywhere in the world with Wi-Fi.
 I saw a growing trend in that, within the market of people wanting that freedom and flexibility and I wanted to provide that same freedom and flexibility to people that work on our team.

 Max: So progress means help more people gain freedom and flexibility because you see it.

 Max: And not, you know, unless you’re… Unless you’re the type of person that starts your own business and it said it’s a- it’s a few of us, but we can- we can have an impact on how many people get exposed to, being where you want to be doing what you want to do.